petertorres/compare_redis_versions/README.md

 ### Setup

-The script reads all values of a given key, but looks for redis entries in the following formats:
+The script reads all values of a given key, and looks for redis entries in the following formats:

 - `{ENVIRONMENT}::{APPLICATION_NAME}::{APPLICATION_VERSION}`